-Using holiday ornaments, students can practice their sight words and make their own sight word Chrismas tree!
+Using holiday ornaments, students can practice their sight words and make their own sight word Christmas tree!
 In this easy to organize activity, students will get “hands-on” with their sight word practice.
-They’ll love choosing a sight word ornament from the tree and coloring in the matching sight word on the Free Christmas Tree Sight Word Printable.

 Shatterproof ornaments are the best to use for safety during this activity.
 The Free Christmas Tree Sight Word Printable has 18 sight words on it.
 You can choose to either put one sight word on each ornament (requiring 18 ornaments) or put one sight word on the front and another sight word on the back of each ornament (requiring 9 ornaments).